Ruzizi River: Hydroelectricity

-The Ruzizi I hydroelectric dam was built at the Ruzizi River outlet from Lake Kivu in 1958.
-The Ruzizi II power station was added in 1989.
+The Ruzizi I Hydroelectric Power Station was built at the Ruzizi River outlet from Lake Kivu in 1958.
+The Ruzizi II Hydroelectric Power Station was added in 1989.
 Ruzizi I and II are operated by a tri-national company (Burundi, Rwanda and Democratic Republic of the Congo) owned by the Economic Community of the Great Lakes Countries.
 The consortium is planning two more dams, Ruzizi III and Ruzizi IV.

 Ruzizi I has a generating capacity of about 30 megawatts (MW) and Ruzizi II about 44 MW.
 Ruzizi III, to be built downstream of the other two, is projected to have a capacity of 145 MW when it becomes operational in about 2027.
 As part of the Ruzizi III project, Ruzizi I and II are to be refurbished.
 If eventually built, Ruzizi IV will be positioned between Ruzizi II and Ruzizi III and is projected to operate at more than 200 MW.
 On January 16, 2020, the African Development Bank allocated €8 million for technical assistance on the Ruzizi IV hydroelectric project.
 It is expected to provide 287 MW to the Democratic Republic of the Congo, Rwanda and Burundi.